Payroll

 Additionally, as blue-collar workers receive their annual leave from the National Office for Annual Leave (Rijksdienst for Jaarlijkse Vakantie), they retain their right to holiday pay even if they have not used their full entitlement.

 The situation is different for non-statutory leave or seniority leave within a company.
 No legal framework is provided for these types of leave.
 In other words, the employer makes the rules.
 You can decide to allow non-statutory leave days to be carried over to the next calendar year, for example.
-It’s recommended to include such provisions in your company rules.
-If no relevant provisions are contained in the individual employment contract or company rules, your company’s usual practice applies.
+It’s recommended to include such provisions in your work regulations.
+If no relevant provisions are contained in the individual employment contract or work regulations, your company’s usual practice applies.

 As an employer, you are obliged to ensure that your employees take their holiday leave.
 Failure to meet this obligation can result in both administrative and criminal fines.
 In practice, this means you must ensure your employees are sufficiently aware of the necessity to take their holiday entitlement in time.
 If an employee decides not to use their full allowance despite your warnings, you will not risk any penalties.